aleksejunas/sun-cal-react/README.md

 ## Notes
 - City list and UI live in `src/App.tsx`.
-- Daylight math is in `src/utils/calculateDaylightPrecise.ts`.
+- Daylight math is handled by `src/utils/getSunTimes.ts` and `src/utils/daylightDifference.ts`.
-- The daylight math uses a standard NOAA-based formula; I didn’t invent it, but I verified it locally and rely on it for sunrise/sunset as well.
+- The calculations rely on the `suncalc` library to provide high-accuracy solar positioning and timing, which corrects for factors like the Equation of Time.